7YV3R/core-os/README.md

 # Core-OS

-This repo represents my personal steps into the amzing world of Atomic Desktop.
+This repo represents my personal steps into the amzing world of Atomic Desktop in addition with bootc.
 Started off by tinkering with Aurora (KDE Spin-Off from Universal Blue), but got frustrated with all the (very intense) customization and modifications of Fedora Kinoite.
 So tried to build my own custom spin of Fedora Kinoite (KDE Spin of Fedoras Atomic Desktop).

+After this sidestep i discovered the world of bootc.

-I'm a big fan of the Atomic Desktop philosophy to create a core os, which
+Now I'm a big fan of the bootc philosophy to create a core os, which
 - can be customized like Podman/Docker environments and boot like a normal os
 - is immutable at its core
-- atomic updates
-- sume kind of different stages at boot time
+- some kind of different stages at boot time
 - layers applications via Flatpak, Appimage, Distrobox or normal containers on top of it
-- can be swapped easily with another Atomic Desktops (Bazzite for Gaming and Fedora for work-stuff)
+- can be swapped easily with another bootc based Oses

 # Warning
 This Repo is far from being production-ready and more an experiment to create a customized